CSCfi/csc-user-guide/docs/apps/metaphlan.md

 ## Availability

-*   Puhti-rhel8: 4.0.2
+*   Puhti: 4.0.2

 ## Usage

-To activate MetaPhlAn Puhti-rhel8, run command:
+To activate MetaPhlAn Puhti, run command:

 ```text
 module load metaphlan
 metaphlan --help
 ```
 MetaPhlAn can automatically retrieve the MetaPhlAn database and create the Bowtie2 indexes it needs on-the-fly when it the command is executed.
-By default MetaPhlAn saves these index files to the MetaPhlAn installation directory, but in Puhti-rhel8, this is not possible.
+By default MetaPhlAn saves these index files to the MetaPhlAn installation directory, but in Puhti, this is not possible.
 Because of that, the users should use option `--bowtie2db` to define a directory that will be used to store the database and index files.